JoeL999a/JoeL999a/README.md

 - 👋 Hi, I’m @JoeL999a, based in southern Germany.
 (Timezone is CET/CEST.)
-- 👀 I’m interested in photography, darktable, Linux (especially Debian).
+- 👀 I’m interested in photography, darktable, Linux (especially Debian), using FOSS for creative work.
 - 🌱 I’m currently learning darktable.
 (When I have made some progress after my first steps I might consider to contribute in documentation work (e.g. translation) for it.)

 <!---